 "Air pollution causes (and exacerbates) an array of health conditions.
 Shockingly, it can leave children with smaller lungs and is responsible for up to 36,000 premature deaths per year in the UK.
 Like all environmental injustices, it also hits the poorest and most vulnerable the hardest.

 "Millions of people are blighted by toxic air, and a key 'ask' during our Clean Air campaign was a commitment on ending the sale of diesel and petrol vans and cars.
 This is a huge victory for our supporters and community groups up and down the country who have been tirelessly calling for this ambitious action."

 While we rightly celebrate this big win for people power, we know there's lots more to be done on transport.

 The government is set to host the UN climate summit next year in Glasgow, and it must show leadership and commit to the necessary action to avoid runaway climate breakdown.
-This includes abandoning new road building under the £27 roads programme and properly funding walking, cycling and public transport.
+This includes abandoning new road building under the £27 billion roads programme and properly funding walking, cycling and public transport.